mafintosh/discovery-server/README.md

 #### `var server = createServer([discoveryOptions], [onconnection])`

 Create a new tcp + utp server. `discoveryOptions` are forwarded to the [discovery-channel](https://github.com/maxogden/discovery-channel) constructor.
+In addition you can set `{utp: false}` to disable utp and only use tcp

 Optionally you can pass a `onconnection` listener